Plymouth Brush Removal Services

 Plymouth Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Plymouth is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical, especially on glacial till or clay slopes—use silt fences or erosion control blankets.
-Wildlife protection includes mandatory nesting bird surveys (April–August, peak in May–June) and inspections for active dens or bat roosts.
-Selective removal should preserve native habitat features and may include creating brush piles for wildlife.
-For permitting and guidance, contact:
+Erosion control is critical on glacial till/clay slopes; use silt fences or erosion blankets.
+Wildlife protection includes mandatory nesting bird surveys (April–August, especially May–June), and inspections for active dens or bat roosts.
+Selective removal should preserve native habitat features.
+For permitting and guidance:

 Plymouth Conservation Commission